Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: Algorithm Description

+(We have stated the proposition over a finite space to have a well-defined uniform distribution.
+A short proof, together with the regularity conditions on $g$, is given in Appendix~\ref{sec:proofs}.)

-In particular, if we choose an initial value $\theta^0$ such that $P_{\theta^0}$ covers a wide portion of the space $X$ uniformly, the Kullback--Leibler divergence between $P_{\theta^t}$ and $P_{\theta^0}$ measures the loss of diversity of $P_{\theta^t}$.
-So the natural gradient descent is a way to optimize the function $g$ with \emph{minimal loss of diversity, provided the initial diversity is large}.
-On the other hand the vanilla gradient descent optimizes $g$ with minimal change in the numerical values of the parameter $\theta$, which is of little interest.
+So following the natural gradient of a function $g$, starting at or close to the uniform distribution, amounts to optimizing the function $g$ with \emph{minimal loss of diversity, provided the initial diversity is large}.
+(This is valid, of course, only at the beginning; once one gets too far from uniform, a better interpretation is minimal \emph{change} of diversity.)
+On the other hand, the vanilla gradient descent does not satisfy Proposition~\ref{prop:maxent}: it optimizes $g$ with minimal change in the numerical values of the parameter $\theta$, which is of little interest.

 So arguably this method realizes the best trade-off between optimization and loss of diversity.
 (Though, as can be seen from the detailed algorithm description below, maximization of diversity occurs only greedily at each step, and so there is no guarantee that after a given time, IGO will provide the highest possible diversity for a given objective function value.)